turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 ```

-When we run rspec, we get an error similar to this:
+Run `bundle exec rspec` and we should get an error similar to this:

 ```
 Failure/Error: